Intilery/intilery.github.io/docs/sdk/ios-trouble.md

 1. Verify you have followed all [Getting Started](./ios#getting-started) steps
 2. Verify you have entered the correct writeKey for your source
    - If the writeKey you have entered is something other than a string or an empty string your app may crash
-   - If the writeKey you have entered is a valid form but is not the correct value, Intielry will return an error
+   - If the writeKey you have entered is a valid form but is not the correct value, Intilery will return an error
 3. [Enable logging](./ios#logging) to confirm if call is being sent to Intilery

 ## Still having issues?